atreyasha/i3-balance-workspace/docs/develop.md

         gaps and non-gaps, add test dependencies such as pytest and Xvfb, try to capture various aspects by emulating python-i3ipc

-    2.  loosen pypi i3ipc version bound to allow more generous installations
+    2.  loosen pypi `i3ipc` version bound to allow more generous installations

-    3.  apply same python-i3ipc bounds on the PKGBUILD
+    3.  consider applying same `python-i3ipc` bounds on the PKGBUILD, `>=2.2.1-2` -\> maybe not necessary since this won\'t affect much

+    4.  change imports from in `__init__.py`, since only main is needed

-    4.  clean code structure for repository once tests are added
+    5.  clean code structure for repository once tests are added

-    5.  look into more efficient workspace tree refreshing with connection to private i3ipc sync function
+    6.  look into more efficient workspace tree refreshing with connection to private i3ipc sync function

 2. Long-term